woctezuma/hidden-gems/README.md

 The score of a game is defined as the product of a quality measure (its Wilson score) and a decreasing function of a popularity measure (its players total forever).

+## Regional specifity

+The popularity of game genres varies wildly with geography, which leads to different appreciations of a ranking of hidden gems.
+A statistical analysis of the reviewers' language could allow to personalize rankings of hidden gems with a better account of regional specificity.
+Our try at building regional rankings appears in `compute_regional_stats.py`.

 ## Requirements ##

 - Install the latest version of [Python 3.X](https://www.python.org/downloads/).